 Complications

-A distinct complication of P. falciparum malaria is cerebral malaria (CM), a diffuse and symmetrical encephalopathy.[16]
-It is a clinical syndrome defined as an impaired consciousness (clinically determined as stated in Table 1) that cannot be attributed to other causes such as convulsions, hypoglycemia, sedative drugs, or other non-malarial causes and is associated with an unequivocal diagnosis of malarial infection.
-Due to several other possible causes of altered consciousness, the presence of retinopathy has been used in an attempt to increase the specificity of diagnosis of CM and improve the classification of severe malaria.[13]
+A distinct complication of P falciparum malaria is cerebral malaria, a diffuse and symmetric encephalopathy.[17]
+Cerebral malaria is a clinical syndrome defined as impaired consciousness that cannot be attributed to other causes, such as convulsions, hypoglycemia, sedative drugs, or other nonmalarial causes, and is associated with an unequivocal diagnosis of malarial infection (see Image.
+Clinical and Laboratory Diagnostic Criteria for Severe Plasmodium falciparum Malaria).
+Because several other possible causes of altered consciousness exist, the presence of retinopathy has been used in an attempt to increase the specificity of the diagnosis of cerebral malaria and improve the classification of severe malaria.[14]
+Other possible complications, predominantly caused by P falciparum, include:

-- Acute kidney injury complicates up to 40% of P. falciparum malaria.[18]
+- Acute kidney injury complicates up to 40% of P falciparum malaria [19]

 - Electrolyte and fluid abnormalities [14]

-- Acid-base disturbances – mostly acidosis and hyperlactatemia[13]
+- Acid-base disturbances, mostly acidosis and hyperlactatemia [14]

 - Hypoglycemia, often exacerbated by quinine therapy [3]